 It’s amazing how little driver appeal this heavier MINI Electric has lost in the transition from petrol power, but then it also only gained 145kg over its petrol sibling and the centre of gravity is actually 3cm lower.
 So perhaps it isn't so surprising that it still handles with precision and confidence.

-The ride is a little firm on UK roads, but you’d never describe the MINI as uncomfortable; it does occasionally thud into potholes, and faster compressions and undulations reveal how stiffly sprung the body is, but the structure doesn’t shake and shimmy so it always feels composed and accomplished.
+On UK roads the ride is a little firm, but you’d never describe the MINI as uncomfortable; it does occasionally thud into potholes, and faster compressions and undulations reveal how stiffly sprung the body is, but the structure doesn’t shake and shimmy so it always feels composed and accomplished.
 Refinement is good, too.
 There’s very little electric-motor whine at low speeds, and wind and road noise are well suppressed on the motorway.

 In This Review